 How do I get Microsoft Azure?

 The Microsoft for Startups program offers $10,000 per month of Azure service credits for one year for a total of $120,000.
 Eligibility is dependent on collaboration with a startup accelerator, with Microsoft partnering with over 200 startup accelerators in 47 countries.

 In 2016, Microsoft pledged to donate $1 billion in cloud services to universities and nonprofit organizations over the next three years.
 Eligible organizations can register for free access at Microsoft Nonprofits.

-For individual developers, new registrants receive a $200 platform credit applicable toward any Azure service, excluding third-party offerings in the Azure Marketplace.
+For individual developers, new registrants to Azure's free tier receive a $200 platform credit applicable toward any Azure service (excluding third-party offerings in the Azure Marketplace), 12 months free use of Azure's AI services, and permanent free use of more than 25 Azure services.
 New users can register here.